McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 teaching: 5
 exercises: 5
 questions:
-- "What is the Open Tree Taxonomy?"
+- "What is the Open Tree of Life Taxonomy?"
 - "What are OTT ids?"
 - 'What does TNRS stand for?'
 objectives:
 - "Getting OTT ids for some taxa."
-- "Understanding TNRS, approximate matching and its sensitivity."
+- "Understanding TNRS and approximate matching."
 # - "Finding the utility of taxonomic contexts"
 # - "Discovering functions to handle a 'match_names' object."
 keypoints:
-- "OTT ids are the Open Tree of Life Taxonomy handlers; they identify taxa."
+- "Open Tree of Life Taxonomy ids, or OTT ids are unique numeric identifiers for individual taxa that the Open Tree of Life project uses to handle taxonomy."
 # - "taxonomic context is very important to find the correct OTT ids for our taxa."
-- "You can go from a scientific name to an OTT id with TNRS matching."
+- "You can go from a scientific name to an OTT id using TNRS matching."
-- "You cannot go from a common name to OTT id with the Open Tree of Life tools."
+- "You can not go from a common name to OTT id using the Open Tree of Life tools."
 ---

 <br/>